PengBuntu/Ubiquity-Slides/README.md

 Please Note That Only The HTML Slide Files Get Copied Into The Distro.
 Other Files In This Repo (Usually) Remain Untouched.

-l10n Localization Files Will Be Added As We Translate!
+l10n Localization Files Just Replace 'Ubuntu' With 'PengBuntu' (For Now)

-Non-Translated Localization Files Will Remain The Same As In The Ubuntu Ubiquity!

 The Penguin Emoji By Twemoji Is Licensed Under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)